JieSing/ConwaysLife/README.txt

 Method:
 1. In 'Conways_life_mechanics.txt', on line 81, change the name of text file to the desired file's name.

-2. Change constants width and height to match the known_pattern ( width x height - shown above )
+2. Change constants width and height to match the known_pattern ( width x height - shown above ).

 3. run word "Known_pattern".
 Array will now be written into current_array.

 You can write current_array into a text file using the word "Make_array_file".
-This is can be used to generate known_pattern cell maps.
+This can be used to generate known_pattern cell maps.